andrearcaina/pyggle/lib/docs/api-reference.md

 #### `get_score() -> List[int]`

-Calculate and retrieve the score for each word found on the board.
+Calculate and retrieve the score for each word found on the board dependent on the length of word.

+- When official = `False`, words of length 1 and 2 are equal to one point.
+- Every word of length 3 and above adheres to official rules of the game Boggle.

 #### `time_solve() -> float`